 1. Make It A Point To Be Together

 Having the discussion together will maintain the trust that your children have in you.
-It will show that even though you are separating, you both are still on the same when it comes to parenting them.
+It will show that even though you are separating, you both are still on the same page when it comes to parenting them.
 It is also beneficial for their mental health to see their parents presenting a unified front.

 2. Plan What You Are Going To Say

 Before talking to your kids about divorce, sit with your partner and discuss what you will say.
 Both of you must be on the same page about this.
-Expect a lot of questions.
-You both can take turns to answer them.
+Expect a lot of questions; you both can take turns answering them.

 Your children are going to be curious to know how this decision will impact their lives.
 Pre-empt their questions, and if you cannot, agree on a common tone that you will use in this discussion.